 On Wharton-approved programs, students are able to take Business Breadth classes to satisfy their requirements.
-They can also take classes to satisfy their General Education, Global, Non-Business Elective, and/or Unrestricted Elective requirements.
+They can also take classes to satisfy their General Education, Cross-Cultural Perspectives, and/or Unrestricted Elective requirements.
 Business courses taken abroad cannot count toward concentration requirements.
-To learn more about Wharton-approved programs, please go to:
+To learn more about Wharton-approved programs, please go to: undergrad-inside.wharton.upenn.edu/study-abroad

-spike.wharton.upenn.edu/ugrprogram/academics/studyabroad/